elementmerc/Stegcore/README.md

 The software has two functions:
 1. Embed: To hide the text data in the image
 2. Extract: To extract the text data from the image

+Stegcore is the first steganography software in the world to implement Ascon in the world of Steganography Enjoy 🙃